demetriusPap/Bulk_Network_Devices_Config_Wizard/README.md

-Part of a project that is at an early stage of development.
+A project that is at an early stage of development.

 An ambitious attempt to make a nagios wizard work with python scripts and use nagios' api.